 UICC Chief Executive Officer, Union for International Cancer Control, Cary Adams said in a statement,

 “It is unacceptable that millions of people have a greater chance of developing cancer in their lifetime, because they are simply not aware of the cancer risks to avoid and the healthy behaviors to adopt – information that many of us take for granted.
 And this is true around the world.”

 The report found 84% of people surveyed felt that governments should do something about cancer.
 The actions people identified as most important were making treatment more affordable and funding research.
 The UICC is calling on governments around the world to:

 This is the second year of the UICC’s 3-year campaign with the theme “I Am and I Will.”
 It calls for every person to make a commitment – big or small – to help reduce the global burden of cancer.
 The UICC is asking everyone to:

-Around the world, communities will hold festivals, walks, seminars, public information campaigns and other events to raise awareness and educate people on how to fight cancer through screening and early detection, through healthy eating and physical activity, by quitting smoking, and by urging public officials to make cancer issues a priority.
+Communities around the world will hold festivals, walks, seminars, public information campaigns and other events on World Cancer Day.
+The goal is to raise awareness and educate people on how to fight cancer through screening and early detection, through healthy eating and physical activity, by quitting smoking, and by urging public officials to make cancer issues a priority.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.